 When fire officials went through the building, they discovered residents of 19 more units were engaging in hoarding.
 One of the tenants was keeping more than 200 birds in his unit.

-Rental property owners have a straightforward procedure under the law when hoarding behavior becomes a material violation of a lease: eviction.
+Rental property owners have a straightforward procedure under the law when hoarding behavior becomes a material violation of a lease: Eviction.
 But a homeowners association can't evict a resident based on how they keep house.
 HOA and COA boards must be very careful to balance the needs of the community as a whole against the due process and privacy rights of any individuals they believe to be engaging in hoarding behavior.

 Fortunately, homeowner and condominium associations aren't toothless when it comes to combating hoarding, although their ability to do so comes down to state law.
 For example, a Nashville homeowners association recently prevailed in a case in which it foreclosed on a unit owned by a chronic hoarder, evicted her, and sold her unit to pay $100,000 in legal bills.
 In this case, among the factors working in the association's favor were the repeated and generous efforts it had made to help the owner deal with the hoarding issue short of foreclosure and eviction.

 Be careful when fighting hoarding.
 Getting involved prematurely when there is no demonstrable community health and safety issue could potentially expose your association to liability.
-For example, recent rulings have categorized hoarding as a disability, and have therefore established that hoarders are a protected class for the purpose of enforcing the FHA.
+Hoarding is a clinical disorder, according to the American Psychiatric Association, so hoarding tenants may be protected under the Fair Housing Act with a disability.
+Recent rulings have therefore established that hoarders are a protected class for the purpose of enforcing the FHA.

 Landlords have rights of entry and inspection, while association boards typically do not, depending on their jurisdictions.
 For obvious reasons, condominium associations generally have more permissive rights of entry than associations controlling communities of single-family homes.